How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 But also, when you’re knitting home decor or throw pillow covers, it has that cozy sweater look that makes you want to curl up on the couch and lounge and linger.

-While you can perfectly knit this pillow – or a few – for your own home, it also makes a nice gift for someone else.
+While you can perfectly knit decorative pillows for your own home, they also makes a nice gift for someone else.
 This time of year is great if you’re thinking of handmade Christmas gifts.
 You can’t start too early …

 Lastly, you can easily personalize this chunky knit pillow.
 You can choose the yarn, the color, and the pattern so that it matches the decor in your home.
 Sure you can buy some pillows in a home decor store but it just won’t be the same.